d-pamneja/ECommerce_Website_Binary_Classification_Project/README.md

 ## Model Used
 Here, I have used the Voting Stacking Classifer, which consists of Gradident Boosting Classifier and Perceptron Algorithm.
 Using that, I have obtained a final score of **0.6454** on the test set.

+## Data Confidentiality
+The data has been kept confidential due to it being of a private business, the data has been exclusively shared with the grading authority for this project i.e. Indian Institute of Technology, Madras.